GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Test that the VM can boot.

 #### TestGuestReboot
-Test that the VM can reboot.
+Test that the VM can be rebooting using the GCE API.

 - <b>Background</b>: Some categories of errors can produce an OS image that boots but cannot successfully reboot.
 Documenting these errors is out of scope for this document,